Vegan Puff Pastry

 2. Wrap the dough in plastic wrap and rest it in the refrigerator for at least 1 hour.

-Puff pastry dough on wooden cutting board.
+puff pastry dough on wooden cutting board.

 Tips for Success